-If you're a professional designer or illustrator, there's no beating the industry standard vector editing software.
-Adobe Illustrator is available as a standalone app, or as part of the Creative Cloud suite along with Photoshop, Lightroom and much more.View Deal
+If you're a professional designer or illustrator, there's no beating the industry-standard vector editing software.
+Adobe Illustrator runs on Windows and macOS.
+There are also apps for iOS and Illustrator Draw for Android.
+It's available as a standalone subscription or as part of the Creative Cloud suite.

-Krita is professional-quality drawing software created by a team of artists with the noble aim of putting top-notch creative tools within reach of everyone.
+Krita offers professional-quality free drawing software, created by a team of artists with the noble aim of making creative tools within everyone's reach.

-You can use Krita for any kind of drawing and illustration, but it's particularly great for comics and manga.
+You can use Krita for any kind of drawing and illustration, and even animation.
+But it's particularly great for comics and manga.
 There are panel templates, halftone filters, and perspective tools in addition to the usual brushes, fills and pens.
 Each brush is totally customizable, and you can save your bespoke brushes to use again later.

 Krita was created by artists for artists, and it shows in the dozens of thoughtful little touches that make it easier to create great paintings.
 There are handy drawing aids for creating straight lines, vanishing points and smooth shapes.
 You also get layers, masks, various transform tools, HDR support, and advanced selection functions.

 Krita is an incredibly powerful drawing program, and it's yours to download and use completely free.

 Artweaver Free enables you to create beautifully realistic digital drawings by taking input – from your mouse, a stylus or, if you have a touchscreen PC, from whatever you feel like tapping the screen with – and applying ultra-realistic brush effects.

 In addition to familiar brushes such as conte brushes, calligraphy pens and airbrushes, this free drawing software also gives you a huge range of patterns and pens, enabling you to produce very complex images with the minimum of effort.
 It’s layer-based too, so you can build up your masterpiece in layers without losing the ability to change anything.